 The application process for online degrees is identical to the application process for on-campus degrees, though there may be slight differences in application requirements.
-To apply for an online degree program, see How to Apply for Master's Programs or How to Apply for LLM Programs.
-Relevant differences in application requirements will be noted on those pages.

 If you have any questions about the following, please contact the admissions team via the information at the bottom of this page.